MohsinSyed130605/MohsinSyed130605/README.md

 👋 Hi there!
 I'm **Mohsin Syed**, a passionate and curious student from **India 🇮🇳** who loves turning ideas into reality through code.

-- 🎓 Currently a **Student**, exploring the world of tech one project at a time
+- 🎓 Currently pursuing my degree at **Integral University, Lucknow**
 - 🐍 I work with **Python**, **MySQL**, and **MongoDB** to build and manage data-driven applications
 - 📚 Currently learning **Data Structures**, **Backend Development**, and diving into **AI/ML**
 - 💡 I enjoy **problem solving**, working with **data**, and contributing to **open source**
-- 😄 Fun fact: I debug with `print()` and I'm proud of it!
+- 😄 Fun fact: I once spent 3 hours debugging — only to find a missing comma.
+Still worth it. 😅
+- 🌙 I do my best coding after midnight when the world is quiet and the bugs are loud 🐛
 - 🚀 Always learning, always growing — let's build something awesome together!

 ---